-The building complex consists of the Museum of the History of the Ancient Olympic Games exhibition spaces on the ground floor and the basement, where this is provided to operate in the future multimedia for complete presentation of the Games, as well as educational programs.
+The building complex consists of the Museum of the History of the Ancient Olympic Games exhibition spaces on the ground floor and the basement, where this is provided to operate in the future multimedia for a complete presentation of the Games, as well as educational programs.

 The exhibition area consists of a large central hall, the vestibule and eleven small rooms.

-The most important exhibits of the museum is the golden rings-seals with the first competitions illustrations, representative samples of the Minoan and Mycenaean art, bronze and terracotta geometric warrior figurines and floats from Olympia and are the first performances of historical years mentioning chariot, various objects used by athletes, such as disks, dumbbells, aryballoi et. al., as well as exhibits that make up the unity of the Olympic competitions.
+The most important exhibits of the museum in Ancient Olympia is the golden rings-seals with the first competitions illustrations, representative samples of the Minoan and Mycenaean art, bronze and terracotta geometric warrior figurines and floats from Olympia and are the first performances of historical years mentioning chariot, various objects used by athletes, such as disks, dumbbells, aryballoi et. al., as well as exhibits that make up the unity of the Olympic competitions.

 Among those particularly important are inscribed bases from athletes statues adorned in antiquity the Altis, the stone and bronze inscriptions, which are an inexhaustible source of information, the bronze statuettes of athletes, but many vessels with athletes performances.

-The purpose of the report provide information not just about the games in ancient times, and the initiation of the visitor to the institution of the Olympic Games.
+The purpose of the report is to provide information not just about the games in ancient times, and the initiation of the visitor to the institution of the Olympic Games.
 The museum is supervised by the relevant G Prehistoric and Classical Antiquities.

-In the central hall of the Museum hosted the sculptures from the east and west pediment of the temple of Zeus and the metopes, while the back of the room was dominated by the Victory statue Paionios.
+In the central hall of the Museum are hosted the sculptures from the east and west pediment of the temple of Zeus and the metopes, while the back of the room was dominated by the Victory statue Paionios.
 On the back of the main hall (now 7) was another famous statue of Olympia Hermes of Praxiteles.
 The remaining rooms housed some of the findings of the sanctuary, such as bronzes, sculptures, etc.